anishiit/anishiit/README.md

 -->

 # 💫 About Me:
 Hi there!
-I'm Anish Kumar Singh I'm a passionate Full Stack web developer currently pursuing my 3rd year at IIT Dhanbad.
+I'm Anish Kumar Singh, a passionate web developer currently in my third year at IIT Dhanbad.
+I'm the Founder and Lead Developer of the SESE Website, where I led a team to create a dynamic, user-friendly platform for the Society of Environmental Science and Engineering.

+In addition to my leadership experience, I've actively participated in hackathons, securing 1st place in the Internal Smart India Hackathon and 2nd place at an IIT Dhanbad Hackathon.
+These achievements have fueled my passion for innovation and creating impactful web applications.

+My expertise lies in the MERN stack—HTML, CSS, JavaScript, React, Node.js, Express.js, MongoDB—and I have a strong foundation in C, C++, and Data Structures & Algorithms.

 ## 🌐 Socials: